DataBiosphere/azul/README.md

 There is only one such deployment and it should be used to validate feature branches (one at a time) or to run experiments.
 This implies that access to the sandbox must be coordinated externally e.g., via Slack.
-The build master owns the sandbox deployment by default.
+The project lead owns the sandbox deployment and coordinates access to it.

 ## 8.2 Security